Feroz Khan Noon: Early life and education

-Political career

-Law practice and legislative career in India
+Law practice and public service in Punjab

-After returning to India in September 1917, Noon began practising law at the District Court in Sargodha and later moved to the Lahore High Court, establishing his reputation in civil law until 1927.
+Noon returned to India in September 1917, and in January 1918 began practising law at the District Court in Sargodha.
+He later moved to the Lahore High Court, establishing his reputation in civil law until 1927.

 In 1920–21, Noon entered national politics and was elected to the Punjab Legislative Assembly on the platform of the Unionist Party.
 During this time, he formed a close acquaintance with Jogendra Singh.
 From 1927 until 1931, he joined the cabinet of the Governor of Punjab, Malcolm Hailey and held the portfolio of provincial Ministry of Local Government until 1930.

 Between 1931 and 1936, Noon was in the cabinets of Governors Geoffrey Fitzhervey de Montmorency, Sir Sikandar Hyat, and Herbert William Emerson where he held provincial portfolios of Ministries of Health and Education.

 In December 1932, Noon was appointed as an Officer of the Venerable Order of Saint John.
 In 1933, Noon was knighted in the 1933 New Year Honours List.
 He was appointed as Knight Commander of the Order of the Indian Empire (KCIE) in the 1937 Coronation Honours List and appointed as Knight Commander of the Order of the Star of India (KCSI) in October 1941.